PixelisedTree/Alchemist-s-Alcove-ModManager/README.md

 # Alchemist-s-Alcove-ModManager
-(disclaimer: it will be detected as a virus, pass it in a virus detector if you want) Just a Fan Made Mod Manager for Alchemist's Alcove
+(disclaimer: it will be detected as a "virus",IT IS NOT A VIRUS, pass it in a virus detector if you want) Just a Fan Made Mod Manager for Alchemist's Alcove

 # I will work on the gui soon